Outpatient Treatment for Addiction Recovery

 You may also consider taking part in a 12-step program.
 In a 12-step program, you admit that you have no control over your addiction and that you can’t overcome it without help.
 This type of program also requires you to acknowledge that your actions have hurt others and to make amends to those people if you can.
 Finally, you are encouraged to constantly reflect on your actions, acknowledge your mistakes and share your story with others.

-Finally, you may want to consider taking part in therapy sessions with your spouse, parents or other family members.
+Finally, you may want to consider taking part in therapy sessions with your spouse, parents or other loved ones and family members.
 This may be done either on its own or in conjunction with a 12-step or other type of recovery program.
 Working with your family may make it easier to see how your actions have impacted their lives as well as give them an understanding of what you’re going through and how they can help support you.

 Who Do You Desire to Be?